-The Eagle Food & Beer Hall, a popular fried chicken joint started in Cincinnati, will open in South End’s Atherton Mill in summer of 2019.
+The Eagle Food & Beer Hall, a popular fried chicken joint started in Cincinnati, will open in South End’s Atherton Mill in late 2020 or early 2021.

 EDENS, the developer of Atherton, also confirmed that West Elm will be anchoring the development with a 15,000-square-foot store (for a total of 60,500 square feet of retail currently being developed).
 Other retailers include: